-- b.
+b.
 English/Communication: 6 credits 6 credits in English 100, 102, 104, 106, 209, 210; Learning Skills 110; Journalism 205; Speech 151, 251; Communication 145, 210; or Communication/Business 130.
-3 credits of the 6 must be from one of these writing courses: English 19, 22, 55, 100, 106, or 209.
+3 credits of the 6 must be ENG 100 or ENG 106.
 Nursing AS degree requires only 3 credits in ENG 100.
-Note: English courses that are numbered 250 or above can be counted only for Humanities requirements. - c.
-Elective credits-AS: 12 credits Elective credits-AAS: 9 credits At least one 100-level course each from Humanities, Natural Science, and Social Science listed below.
+Note: English courses that are numbered 250 or above can be counted only for Humanities requirements.

+c.
+Elective credits-AS: 12 credits Elective credits-AAS: 9 credits

+At least one 100-level course each from Humanities, Natural Science, and Social Science listed below.
 For the AS degree and the AAS degrees that have 12 General Education elective credits, the remaining 3 elective credits may be selected from any area with the exceptions that: CTE majors may not select electives from CTE courses, and Business majors may not select electives from Business courses.